 Marketplaces and e-tailers have been resorting to aggressive pricing strategies and heavy discounts to attract Indian shoppers but there is another way to win.

-• As an increasing number of consumers buy online due to convenience and price, Kanvic analysis shows that price is increasingly fundamental in consumers' purchasing decisions.
+- As an increasing number of Indian consumers shop online due to convenience and price, Kanvic analysis shows that price is increasingly fundamental in consumers' purchasing decisions.

-• Despite operating in a competitive environment, e-retailers can maintain their margins by following three simple mantras.
+- Despite operating in competitive Indian retail sector, e-commerce players can maintain their margins by following three simple strategies.

-• By offering personal discounts based on consumer behaviour, leveraging their brick and mortar stores in order to enhance customer experience, and becoming active on social media e-tailers can compete in India's E-retail market without relying on heavy discounts.
+- By offering discounts based on consumer behaviour, leveraging their brick and mortar stores to enhance customer experience, and becoming active on social media e-commerce companies can compete with modern retailers in India without relying on heavy discounts.

 Aggressive pricing strategies have made online a challenging market space to compete in and deterred many retailers from investing in this emerging channel.
 But pricing is not the only way to woo online shoppers.
 A deeper understanding of their behaviour reveals how Indian retailers could make their mark online without relying on price alone.

 E-retail has taken India by storm, growing at a staggering annual rate of 40% for the past seven years.
 Every day, more consumers are turning digital across the country.
 These shoppers are drawn online for multiple reasons.
 Some appreciate the convenience of shopping from home or after working hours, while others use online because of the wide diversity of products and brands available.
 But most consider online shopping as an opportunity to buy highly discounted products.

 While everyone likes a bargain, Indian digital shoppers are taking deal hunting to the next level.
 Our analysis shows that over 80% of consumers buying online in India are looking for the best available deals before making a purchase.
 And 50% even declare that price is more influential on their purchasing decision than a brand name.
 The problem is that as discounts become the norm, the Internet is becoming an increasingly challenging space to compete in.